flynx/object.js/README.md

 ```

 The mixed-in data is removed iff an object is found in the chain with the
-same number of attributes as `utilityMixin` and with each attribute matching
+same attributes as `utilityMixin` and with each attribute matching
 identity with the corresponding attribute in the mixin.